Andy Carvin

-Andy Carvin is an American blogger and former senior product manager for online communities at National Public Radio (NPR).
-He accepted a position at First Look Media in February, 2014.
-Carvin was the founding editor and former coordinator of the Digital Divide Network, an online community of more than 10,000 Internet activists in over 140 countries working to bridge the digital divide.
-He is also an active blogger as well as a field correspondent to the vlog Rocketboom.
+Andy Carvin is an American blogger and a former senior product manager for online communities at National Public Radio (NPR).
+Carvin was the founding editor and former coordinator of the Digital Divide Network.
+He is now senior fellow and managing editor for the Atlantic Council's Digital Forensic Research Lab.

-Carvin lives in Silver Spring, Maryland.

-Biography
+Early life and education

+Carvin was born in Boston and raised in Indialantic, Florida alongside his older brother.
+His parents both worked for the Harris Corporation: father worked as a systems engineer, while his mother worked as a manager.
+He graduated from Melbourne High School in 1989, and from Northwestern University in 1993.

+Career

-Born in Boston and raised in Florida, Carvin graduated from Northwestern University in 1993.
-While working for the Corporation for Public Broadcasting in 1994, he authored the website EdWeb, one of the first websites to advocate the use of the World Wide Web in education.
+When he was working for the Corporation for Public Broadcasting in 1994, he authored the website EdWeb, one of the first websites to advocate the use of the World Wide Web in education.

-In 1999, he was hired by the Benton Foundation to help develop Helping.org, a philanthropy website that eventually became known as Networkforgood.org.
+In 1999, he was hired by the Benton Foundation to help develop Helping.org, a philanthropic website that eventually became known as Networkforgood.org.
 At the December 1999 US National Digital Divide Summit in Washington DC, President Bill Clinton announced the launch of the Digital Divide Network, a spin-off of Helping.org edited by Carvin.